Beit She'an: Byzantine period

-Copious archaeological remains were found dating to the Byzantine period (330–636 CE) and were excavated by the University of Pennsylvania Museum from 1921 to 1923.
-A rotunda church was constructed on top of the Tell and the entire city was enclosed in a wall.
+Copious archaeological remains were found dating to the Byzantine period (324 – 636) and were excavated by the Penn Museum from 1921 to 1923.
+A rotunda church was constructed on top of the tell, and a wall enclosed the entire city.
 Textual sources mention several other churches in the town.
-Beit She'an was primarily Christian, as attested to by the large number of churches, but evidence of Jewish habitation and a Samaritan synagogue indicate established communities of these minorities.
-The pagan temple in the city centre was destroyed, but the nymphaeum and Roman baths were restored.
-Many of the buildings of Scythopolis were damaged in the Galilee earthquake of 363, and in 409 it became the capital of the northern district, Palaestina Secunda.
-As such, Scythopolis (v.) also became the Metropolitan archdiocese of the province.
+Scythopolis was primarily Christian, as attested to by many churches, but evidence of Jewish habitation and a Samaritan synagogue indicate established communities of these minorities.
+The pagan temples in the city center went out of use, but the nymphaeum and the thermae were restored, and a Sigma-shaped complex was added.
+Many of the buildings of Scythopolis were damaged in the 363 Galilee earthquake.
+In 409, Syria Palaestina was divided and Scythopolis became the capital of the northern region of Palaestina Secunda. and the See of Scythopolis was the Metropolitan archdiocese.

-Dedicatory inscriptions indicate a preference for donations to religious buildings, and many colourful mosaics, such as that featuring the zodiac in the Monastery of Lady Mary, or the one picturing a menorah and shalom in the House of Leontius' Jewish synagogue, were preserved.
-A Samaritan synagogue's mosaic was unique in abstaining from human or animal images, instead utilising floral and geometrical motifs.
+Dedicatory inscriptions indicate a preference for donations to religious buildings.
+Many colourful mosaics were preserved, such as that featuring the zodiac in the Lady Mary's Monastery, or the one with a temple menorah and the phrase shalom in the House of Leontius synagogue.
+The Samaritan synagogue's mosaic was unique in its aniconic abstention from human or animal images, instead using floral and geometrical motifs.
 Elaborate decorations were also found in the settlement's many luxurious villas, and in the 6th century especially, the city reached its maximum size of 40,000 and spread beyond its period city walls.

-The Byzantine period portion of the northern cemetery was excavated in 1926.
+The Byzantine-era portion of the northern cemetery was excavated in 1926.
 The tombs from this period consisted of small rock-cut halls with vaulted graves on three sides.
 A great variety of objects were found in the tombs, including terracotta figurines possibly depicting the Virgin and Child, many terracotta lamps, glass mirrors, bells, tools, knives, finger rings, iron keys, glass beads, bone hairpins, and many other items.

-Important Christian personalities who lived or passed through Byzantine Scythopolis are St Procopius of Scythopolis (died July 7, 303 AD), Cyril of Scythopolis (ca. 525–559), St Epiphanius of Salamis (c.
-310/320 – 403) and Joseph of Tiberias (c.
+Influential Christian personalities who lived or passed through Scythopolis are Procopius of Scythopolis (died July 7, 303), Cyril of Scythopolis (ca. 525–559), Epiphanius of Salamis (c.
+310/320–403) and Joseph of Tiberias (c.
 285 – c.
 356) who met there around the year 355.